rust-gamedev/rust-gamedev.github.io/content/news/044/index.md

 - Many performance & bug fixes as well as compile time improvements.

-There's a growing community on [Discord][rerun-discord] that can join if you have questions, comments or just want to follow the latest development.
+There's a growing community on [Discord][rerun-discord] waiting for you to join in case you have any questions, comments or just want to follow the latest development.
 The [Github project][rerun-github] is MIT/Apache
 licensed and open to contribute for everyone,